The UK Test Centres With the Highest Fail Rates

 What are the 5 toughest UK driving test centres by fail rate?

-Why is the fail rate so high at London driving test centres?
+Why is the fail rate so high at West Midlands driving test centres?

 Can I switch to an easier UK test centre to lower my fail probability?

 Yes, and the effect is the largest single lever a learner with geographic mobility has.
-A candidate switching from Belvedere (67.8 percent fail) to Sidcup (41 percent fail), 3 miles away, gains 26.8 percentage points of expected pass rate on the same person, same preparation.
+The pass rate at Sidcup (London) is 22.5 points higher than at Chingford (London) on 2024-25 data, the largest such gap within London.
+A candidate from Wolverhampton (66.6 percent fail) who can travel 30 miles to a rural Worcestershire centre may gain 20 to 25 percentage points.
 The framework: map all centres within 90 minutes, rank by published pass rate, cross-reference wait times, verify the route environment before booking.
-The easiest vs hardest test centres guide covers the ranking framework and the test centre near me tools guide covers the search tools.
+The easiest vs hardest test centres guide covers the ranking framework.

 What fault categories cause most fails at tough UK driving test centres?